All Products

 Run the terraform show command

-Run the following command in the working directory to query the details of the RAM role that is created by using Terraform:
+In the working directory, run the following command to query the details of the resources created by Terraform:

 terraform show